1 - Chromosome Structure

 - Submetacentric.
 The centromere of a submetacentric chromosome is located slightly off center.

 - Telocentric.
-The centromere of a telocentric chromosome is located at the end of the chromosome.
-Humans do not contain telocentric chromosomes.
+The centromere of a telocentric chromosome is located near the end of the chromosome.
+The human genome does not contain telocentric chromosomes.

 - What is meant by the terms metacentric, submetacentric, acrocentric, and telocentric?